scaffops/python/fragments/readme.md

 #%- if pypi %#
 #%- if cli %#
-To use this globally as a CLI tool, simply install it with [pipx](https://github.com/pypa/pipx):
+To use this globally as a CLI tool only, simply install it with [pipx](https://github.com/pypa/pipx):

 ```shell
 pipx install {{pypi_project}}